Why does my cat sleep with me?

 It’s just possible our cats were a few steps ahead of the scientists.

 Want to learn more about cats and sleeping?
-Read, "Why does my cat sleep so much?"
+Read these related posts:

 Love Pinterest?
 Here's a Pinterest-friendly pin for your boards!